 Buiding up to 2011, Skales and Wizkid were the brightest upcoming talents at Empire Mates Entertainment.

-The record label, owned by businessman Olubankole Wellington, revolutionised the Nigerian music industry, putting faith in young musicians with huge potential.
+The record label, owned by businessman Olubankole Wellington, revolutionised the Nigerian music industry, putting faith in teenage musicians with huge potential.

 However, it was Skales who endeared himself to fans more, dropping several hit singles and appearing in different headline collaborations right from 2008.